skoppe/private-dub/README.md

 dependency "vibe-d" version="~>3.4.5"
 ```

-> NOTE: Even though the documentation on [code.dlang.org](https://code.dlang.org) states that only alphanumerics and '-' are allowed, since there is no enforcement and because some sanity of namespaces, we decided to take this approach.
+> NOTE: Even though the documentation on [code.dlang.org](https://code.dlang.org) states that only alphanumerics and '-' are allowed, since there is no enforcement, we decided to take this approach.

 # Config